NachoColl/blockchain-web-services/docs/index.md

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />
-<i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon Web Services for the Blockchain(s)<i class="fa-solid fa-quote-right"></i>&nbsp;
+<i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon Web Services for the Blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i>
 </p>

 ### Raising Adoption

 We can't deny the potential of Smart Contracts, but the Blockchain ecosystem is still too complex for mass adoption.

 As a few examples of those complexities, to start a journey companies will have to:

  <ul class="fa-ul">
     <li><span class="fa-li"><i class="fa-regular fa-square"></i></span>build from scratch Smart Contracts that may already be available in the market,</li>